Please refresh as revisions made.

 would push the manual welder's speeds to levels that would cause weld issues such as lack of weld fusion and high amounts of trapped slag.
 Keeping in mind also the issues that would result from manual

 If the E70T-4 was used

-indoors and soley used with mechanized equipment, it's unbelievable that the fabricators
+indoors and solely used with mechanized equipment, it's unbelievable that the fabricators

-of the structures did not use submerged arc or gas shielded flux cored wires.
+of the structures did not use the superior submerged arc or gas shielded flux cored process.

-Both of these processes provide high deposition rates with weld quality that would
+Both of these processes provide healthy deposition rates with weld quality that would

 have easily have surpassed the seismic requirements.